Mike Zane, Chairperson

 Tim Kelley, Member at Large

-Tim lives in Plymouth, MI with his wife, Annie, and their three children, Avery, Patrick, and Jameson.
+Tim lives in Olivet, MI with his wife, Annie, and their three children, Avery, Patrick, and Jameson.
 Patrick was officially diagnosed with PKS at 9 months old in April 2011.
 They attended their first PKS Conference a few months later in Washington DC and were touched and comforted by the sense of community of others going through a similar situation.
 Tim works as a financial analyst for dentsu, a global advertising firm.
 He has been a member of the PKS Board since October 2017.